hunterkepley/Dark-Star-Bot/README.md

 # Dark-Star-Bot
 Role management and server management discord bot made for the Dark Star Community, all in golang.

+This bot was made for *Dark Star Gaming* so some of it has hardcoded roles, but are easily changed to fit any server.

 Using the [discordgo library](https://www.github.com/bwmarrin/discordgo)

 Use `go get github.com/bwmarrin/discordgo` to get it!